Stocks Edge Higher as Jobless Claims Fall

-U.S. stocks edged higher Thursday, extending their recent rally, after data showed a drop in the number of Americans filing for unemployment -- albeit from historically high levels.
+U.S. stocks rose Thursday, extending their recent rally, after data showed a drop in the number of Americans filing for unemployment -- albeit from historically high levels.

-The Dow Jones Industrial Average climbed 100 points, or 0.4%, in morning trading, a day after the blue-chips gauge closed above 25000 for the first time since early March and posted its largest two-day advance in more than a month.
+The Dow Jones Industrial Average climbed 142 points, or 0.6%, in midday trading, a day after the blue-chips gauge closed above 25000 for the first time since early March and posted its largest two-day advance in more than a month.

 "It's just another potential concern on top of Covid," said Brian O'Reilly, head of market strategy at Italian asset manager Mediolanum.
 "Whether we actually get into trade war 2.0 -- I think even in a second term for Trump, they'd be reticent to go down that path."

+Hong Kong's Hang Seng Index fell 0.7%, even as most other Asian and European indexes posted gains.

-Utilities, health-care and consumer staples were the best-performing sectors of the S&P 500, while energy stocks and financials fell.
+In the U.S., nine of the S&P 500's 11 sectors were higher, with utilities, health-care and consumer staples the best performers.
+Only energy stocks and financials declined

-Dollar Tree shares jumped 14% after the discount retailer posted stronger-than-expected earnings in the first quarter, boosted by a surge in demand for essential goods as homebound consumers stocked up during the pandemic.
+Dollar Tree shares jumped 11% after the discount retailer posted stronger-than-expected earnings for the first quarter, boosted by a surge in demand for essential goods as homebound consumers stocked up during the pandemic.

 A key question for investors is whether economically sensitive stocks can extend their recent rally, said Hugh Gimber, a strategist at J.P.
 Morgan Asset Management.
 "It's been the most beaten-up sectors that have really caught the bounce," he said, pointing to gains for shares in U.S. banks and travel companies.